converged-computing/flux-burst/README.md

 #### BurstPlugin class

 We provide a `fluxburst.plugins.BurstPlugin` class that you can subclass for your plugin that defines the required functions, and provides the structure and shared logic for all plugins.
-We will write more here when we develop the first prototype!
+There are functions provided in the base class for parsing your dataclass, and you are expected to write two functions:

+ - *schedule*: takes one parameter, a job, and returns a boolean to indicate if it can be scheduled.
+If so, you should also add the job metadata to self.jobs to retrieve later.
+In the future this will also include assigning the right instance, etc.
+ - *run*: burst to your plugin for the self.jobs that are there.
+The logic here is up to you.

 🚧️ **under development** 🚧️